What Does “Good Boundaries” Mean Anyway?

 A person with good boundaries asks what they can control and concludes that only their own behavior is in their control.

-A person with good boundaries asks which outcomes they can choose and accepts the limitation that their choices may only come about if other people join them in choosing it.
+A person with good boundaries asks which outcomes they can choose and accepts the limitation that their outcome preference may only come about if other people join them in choosing it.

 Good Boundaries = Willing to Receive